Terra Ignota

-Terra Ignota is a quartet of science fiction novels by the American author Ada Palmer.
+Terra Ignota is a quartet of science fiction and philosophical novels by the American author Ada Palmer.
 The series consists of Too Like the Lightning (2016), Seven Surrenders (2017), The Will to Battle (2017), and Perhaps the Stars (2021).
-Set in the year 2454, they follow the events that lead the world to war for the first time after three centuries of peace following the end of the nation state.
+After three centuries of a global near-utopia, a minor crime and a miracle child begin to unravel the social system and lead the world to technologically advanced total war.
+The first three books cover the events leading up to the war and the final book covers the war itself.
 The novels have won several awards, including a 2017 Compton Crook Award.
 The first novel was a finalist for the 2017 Hugo Award for Best Novel, and the series as a whole was a finalist for the 2022 Hugo Award for Best Series.

 Setting

-The Earth of Terra Ignota has seen several centuries of near-total peace and prosperity.
+Set in the year 2454, the Earth of Terra Ignota has seen several centuries of near-total peace and prosperity.
 Technology is very advanced.
 Food can be synthesized.
 The workweek is 20 hours, but vocateurs, or vokers, voluntarily work much more because they love what they do.
 Everyone is publicly gender neutral, using they/them pronouns.
-Families are no longer nuclear, but are organized into co-housing collectives called bash'houses (from the Japanese i-basho, meaning 'home' but stronger).
+Families are no longer nuclear, but are organized into co-housing collectives called bash'houses.
 Religion is legally restricted to private counseling relationships or sanctuary reservations.
 Surveillance is universal; individuals are equipped with personal tracker devices which allow for telecommunication and record a person's whereabouts (as the name suggests), but these can be switched off.
 Criminals are sentenced to indentured servitude to repay their debt to society; there is no death penalty.
 This peace and plenty is delicately maintained by the relationships among a small cadre of world leaders.

 However, there are still tensions among political groups, such as distribution of land, citizens, and income.
 The question of "set-sets", people whose nervous systems have been rewired to interface with computers, has caused riots in the recent past.
 Nurturists are people who believe that set-set creation is cruel and should be banned, since they are cultivated as non-consenting children and are not able to change, grow, or interface normally with life.